-The process of accepting any improvements into the inventory includes demonstrating that the improvement has been independently assessed.
-Resulting recalculations need to be approved by the national inventory compiler.
+The process of accepting any improvements into the inventory includes demonstrating that the improvement has been independently assessed if the resulting change is greater than the agreed threshold (0.5 per cent of total sector emissions and/or removals).
+Resulting recalculations need to be approved by the Reporting Governance Group.

 In the agriculture sector, any improvements in method and/or parameters need the approval of the independent agricultural inventory advisory panel.